DHAuDS: A Dynamic and Heterogeneous Audio Benchmark for Test-Time Adaptation: Methodology

-The environmental noise (EN) corruptions are constructed from multiple publicly available datasets to ensure diversity and realism.
-Specifically, \textbf{EN with QUT-NOISE (ENQ)} utilizes the complete set of 20 audio recordings (approximately 818 minutes in total), encompassing various ambient environments such as CAFE, CAR, HOME, REVERB, and STREET. \textbf{EN with DEMAND (END)} is divided into two subsets, END1 and END2, each containing 96 recordings (16 per noise type) with a total duration of roughly 480 minutes, capturing a broad range of indoor and outdoor acoustic scenes. \textbf{EN with SpeechCommands V2 (ENSC)} employs all six short background noise clips (approximately 399 seconds in total), including sounds such as doing the dishes, running tap, and white noise. \textbf{For Time Stretching (TST)}, an exception is made for short 1-second datasets like SpeechCommands V2, where the slowing-down operation is omitted to prevent truncation that may remove critical speech content.
+The noise corruptions are constructed from multiple publicly available datasets to ensure diversity and realism.
+Specifically, \textbf{ENQ} utilizes the complete set of 20 audio recordings (approximately 818 minutes in total), encompassing various ambient environments such as CAFE, CAR, HOME, REVERB, and STREET.
+Environmental noise is divided into two subsets, \textbf{END1} and \textbf{END2}, each containing 96 recordings (16 per noise type) with a total duration of roughly 480 minutes, capturing a broad range of indoor and outdoor acoustic scenes. \textbf{ENSC} employs all six short background noise clips (approximately 399 seconds in total) from SC2, including sounds such as doing\_the\_dishes, running\_tap, pink\_noise, white\_noise, exercise\_bike, and dude\_miaowing.
+For \textbf{TST}, an exception is made for short 1-second datasets like SC2, where the slowing-down operation is omitted to prevent truncation that may remove critical speech content. \textbf{PSH} adjusts the pitch upward or downward by several semitone steps without changing the temporal duration of the signal~\cite{morrison2021neural,wu2021quasi}.